 Proper hydration for athletes is linked to the correct amount of water and electrolytes they need to consume before, during and after exercise to prevent dehydration to maintain sports performance.

 To satisfy the demand of water for bodily functions, fluids (typically drinking water) should be consumed regularly throughout the day.
 If you don’t drink enough water, then you are likely to become dehydrated.
 In this instance, the body cannot perform at its best and severe dehydration can cause serious health problems, even death.
 Everybody’s body shapes and sizes are different, but it’s typically recommended to consume 1.5 – 2 litres of water each day to stay hydrated.

 There are many different factors that can influence hydration status and need to be considered to apply suitable hydration strategies to prevent dehydration.
+Athlete’s need to know what to drink during exercise to maintain hydration levels and promote performance.
 As previously mentioned, your body utilises body water to function and metabolise food for energy, but other additional stressors that may accelerate body water losses include physical activity/exercise, environmental temperatures, illness, and different dietary practises will also play a part, e.g., high/low carbohydrate intake.